ryanallen/words-of-my-perfect-teacher/README.md

 <details id="66"><summary>Note <sup>66</sup></summary>Lit. "five realms:" an alternative classification of the six realms with the gods and asuras grouped as one.
 </details><br>

-The Great Master of Oddiyana says:
+The Great Master of [Oḍḍiyāna](#oḍḍiyāna) says:

-> It is said that in this samsara there is not as much
+> It is said that in this [saṃsāra](#saṃsāra) there is not as much
 > As a pinpoint's worth of happiness to be found.
 > But should one happen to find just a little,
 > It will contain the suffering of change.

-The more you reflect on these and other similar passages, the more you will realize that no matter where you are reborn, from the summit of existence right down to the deepet hell, there is not even the tiniest interlude of real comfort or happiness.
+The more you reflect on these and other similar passages, the more you will realize that no matter where you are reborn, from the summit of existence right down to the deepest [hell](#hell), there is not even the tiniest interlude of real comfort or happiness.
 It is all without any meaning.
-Think about samsara and its sufferings until you have no desire for it any more, like someone with a bad liver being offered greasy food.
+Think about [saṃsāra](#saṃsāra) and its sufferings until you have no desire for it any more, like someone with a bad liver being offered greasy food.

 Do not be content with merely hearing about these torments and understanding them intellectually.
 Take them upon yourself mentally and experience them with all your imatgination until you are really convinced of them.
 Armed with that degree of certainty, avoiding negative actions and take pleasure in positive ones will com naturally to you without your having to force it.